ozdemir0ozdemir/MayaECommerceBackend/README.md

 - global exception handler will be implemented
 - sql queries will be optimized creating projection classes and custom repository methods
 - sql transactions will be managed
+- model and entity validations will be implemented
+- HATEOAS will be implemented

 ## Refs